rorasa/wattanit-blog/content/posts/2014/which-reference-manager-software-is-best-for-you-2014-edition/index.md

 - src: colwiz2.png
 ---

+_2020 remark:
+This article was first published in 2014 under the name [Which reference manager software is best for you?
+[2014 edition]](https://rorasa.wordpress.com/2014/10/21/which-reference-manager-software-is-best-for-you-2014-edition/)._

 I was having a problem with my reference manager.
 When I realised it takes too much time using it than do things manually, it’s a good signal that it’s time for a change.
 The trouble is there are many reference managers available; how can I know which one will work best for me?
 This article will explore pros and cons of several popular reference manager softwares in the market.

 ## What is a reference manager?